Expulsion (education): Reasons for permanent exclusion

-If a student has previous disciplinary records of violating other school rules and regulations, that too could result in expulsion.
-In these cases, expulsion is used as a final resort if the student has shown no signs of improvement in his or her behaviour despite disciplinary measures, and has failed to respond to a final warning.
+If a student has previous disciplinary records of violating other school rules and regulations, that could also result in expulsion.
+In these cases, expulsion is used as a final resort if the student has shown no signs of improvement in their behaviour despite disciplinary measures, and has failed to respond to a final warning.
 Some offences which may result in expulsion when repeated persistently include, but is not limited to: